Switch of nations finalized, Benjamin eager for nationals

 Benjamin swapped sports as a kid, nations later on — he used to run for Antigua — and is taking the track at the U.S. championships in the 400-meter hurdles.
 He’s hoping to earn a spot and wear the red, white and blue at worlds this fall in Doha.

-“This means a lot,” said Benjamin, who will run a first-round heat Thursday night at Drake Stadium.
+“This means a lot,” said Benjamin, who had the top time (49.61 seconds) in the first round of qualifying Thursday night at Drake Stadium.

 His father, Winston, is well known in the Caribbean as a former cricket player for West Indies.